couchand/ascent/README.md

 ascent parser
 =============

-ascent is a language similar to apex.
+ascent is a language similar to apex.  it is significantly more permissive than apex, with the goal of enabling helpful error messages and debugging info.

  * introduction
  * parse status